 Other Common Allergens & Sensitivities in Gummy Production

-Beyond the major allergens, several other substances frequently used in gummy supplements can cause sensitivities and are best practices to declare.
+Beyond the major allergens, several other substances frequently used in gummy supplements can cause sensitivities.
+It's wise to declare them, too.

 - Gelatin: A primary gelling agent for traditional gummies.
-It is often derived from bovine (beef) or porcine (pork) sources, which are religious, dietary, or sensitivity concerns for many consumers.
+It's often derived from bovine (beef) or porcine (pork) sources, which matter for religious, dietary, or sensitivity reasons.

 - Corn: Corn syrup is a common sweetener, and corn starch is frequently used in dusting powders and as an ingredient.